Ishtiyaque-Ahsan/DSA-Projects/DSA Projects/Algo Visualization/README.md

   • Convex Hull problem using the Graham scan Algorithm:<br/>
-        The Convex Hull problem involves finding the smallest convex polygon that can enclose a set of points in a 2D plane.
+        The Convex Hull problem involves finding the smallest convex polygon that can enclose a set of points in a 2D plane.<br/>
         The Graham Scan Algorithm is a method used to solve this by first sorting the points based on their polar angle relative to a reference point
         (usually the point with the lowest y-coordinate).
         The algorithm then processes the points, adding them to the hull while ensuring that each new point maintains the convexity of the shape